Trees are organized alphabetically by genus and species. Hover over a photo series to control the images.

 Young cottonwood leaves are a beautiful emerald green but become duller as the summer wears on.
 If the fall begins with a sharp frost, the leaves turn to gold all at once and the effect is spectacular.
 If the fall cool-down is slow, leaves turn yellow and then brown separately and the fall color effect is more muted.
-Leaves often stay attached long after they've died, and rustle in the winter wind.
+The leaves tend to stay attached long after they've died, and rustle in the winter wind.

 Quaking Aspen (Populus tremuloides)

 Usually just referred to as aspens, these trees have leaves that resemble those of their cousins, the cottonwoods.
 But aspen petioles (leaf stems) are flattened rather than circular in cross-section, so the leaves twist in the slightest breeze.
 Hence the "quaking" part of the full common name.
 They come into their glory in the fall, when the golden leaves contrast with the white bark of the trunks.
 Very rarely, aspen leaves turns red instead.

 The smooth white bark is a tempting canvas for anyone with a pocket knife.
 The technical term for the resulting art or inscription is dendroglyph.
 At the bases of the oldest aspens, the bark can be quite rough.

 If you see galls on aspen leaves, those might be due to a mite I documented on a different page.